Topology-based Representative Datasets to Reduce Neural Network Training Resources: The Perceptron Case

 In this experiment we used the Iris Dataset\footnote{\url{https://archive.ics.uci.edu/ml/datasets/iris}} which corresponds to a classification problem with three classes.
 It is composed by $150$ 4-dimensional instances.
 We limited our experiment to two of the three classes, keeping a balanced dataset of $100$ points.
-Algorithm \ref{algo} was applied to obtain an $\varepsilon$-representative dataset of $20$ points with $\varepsilon \le 0.5$ (called dominating dataset).
-A random dataset extracted from the original one with the same number of points than the dominating dataset was also computed for testing.
-These datasets can be seen in a three-dimensional representation in Fig. \ref{iris_or}, Fig. \ref{iris_dom} and Fig. \ref{iris_rand}, respectively.
+Algorithm \ref{algo} was applied to obtain an $\varepsilon$-representative dataset of \edu{$16$} points with $\varepsilon \le 0.5$ (called the dominating dataset).
+A random dataset extracted from the original dataset with the same number of points than the dominating dataset was also computed for testing.
+These datasets are represented in $\mathbb{R}^3$ in Fig. \ref{iris_or}, Fig. \ref{iris_dom} and Fig. \ref{iris_rand}, respectively.
 Besides, the associated persistence diagrams are shown in Fig. \ref{fig:pers_iris_or}, \ref{fig:pers_iris_dom} and \ref{pers_iris_rand}.
-Hausdorff distance and 0-dimensional bottleneck distance between the original dataset and the dominating and random datasets are given in Table \ref{table:metrics}.
+The Hausdorff and the 0-dimensional bottleneck distances between the original dataset and the dominating and random datasets are given in Table \ref{table:metrics}.